1. EXPERIMENT OR ENGINEERING SOLUTION TO A PROBLEM

 4. PRESENTATION--Oral presentation

 A. Is the oral presentation just a memorized speech, read from note cards or a paper, or is the student really familiar with the topic?

 B. After any initial nervousness does the student become more comfortable talking and answering questions about his or her project?

 C. How well does the student think on her or his feet when questioned about her or his topic or alternative ideas?

 5. CREATIVITY AND ORIGINALITY

 A. Does the project show a fresh approach in its hypothesis or in the design of the experiment in what otherwise might be a standard project?

-B. Is the project a unique look at a new or old subject?
+B. Is the project a unique look at a new or old subject or a unique solution?